google/serialization.dart/README.md

     Serialization.automaticRules[MyPerson] =
         () => new MyPersonSerializationRule();

+You can set the name of the file containing all the generated rules with `rules_file_name: 'my_generated_rules_file_name.dart'` this could be useful in the uncommon case where you need to generate rules in different files.
+For instance if you have conflicting Classes names you could use this alongside `$include: ["file.dart", "file2.dart"]` to run the transformer multiple times on separate part of your project.

 Normally you won't ever see the generated files, because the transformer creates it on the fly and it is sent directly to pub serve or to dart2js without ever being written to disk.